-Methadone: It is a complete opioid agonist i.e. produces same effects to other opioids.
+Methadone: It is a complete opioid agonist i.e. produces the same effects to other opioids.
 Its effects are gentle and do not affect the functional ability of a person because it is longer acting than drugs.
 It is used to mitigate drug cravings and withdrawal symptoms in individuals addicted to painkillers or heroin.
 One dose can prohibit withdrawal and cravings for one day.

 Naltrexone: It is used to treat opioid addiction patients.
 It comes in pills or injections.
 It requires monthly dosing and is administered intramuscularly.
-Oral dosing requires daily bases.
+Oral dosing requires a daily bases.
 It works by blocking the opioid receptors.
 It may also reduce the general urge to use opioids.